Get A Sneak Peek at my book “Your To-Die-For Life”!

 So many people think if it’s love, then everything should flow smoothly – no hiccups.

-But even the best of relationships require putting in effort – making love a daily conscious habit.
+But even the best of relationships require putting in effort – where you make love a daily conscious habit.

 John Gottman wrote about the 5 to 1 ratio of nice to nasty.
 Meaning?